SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Eliminate a high-ranking enemy officer who is patrolling a hostile area.
 Officers are typically protected by bodyguards, and the mission difficulty increases with war tier.
 Successfully eliminating the officer disrupts enemy command structure and delays their operations.

+**How to Complete:** An enemy officer spawns at the mission location with bodyguards (1 bodyguard on normal difficulty, 5 total on difficult).
+The officer leads a patrol group that moves around the area.
+You must locate and kill the officer before the time limit expires.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)
 - **HR**: 0